 There’s a scene in Charles Schulz’s iconic holiday classic, A Charlie Brown Christmas, in which Charlie laments to Linus “Christmas is coming, but I’m not happy.
 I don’t feel the way I’m supposed to feel.”
-Snowflakes fall softly around them as other Peanuts characters glide across a frozen pond dotted by perfectly shaped pine trees.
-The idyllic backdrop is at odds with Charlie’s inner emotional state; he feels increasingly isolated from his peers, and though he senses that he’s “supposed” to feel holiday cheer, he doesn’t.
+Snowflakes fall as other characters glide across a frozen pond.
+The idyllic backdrop is at odds with Charlie’s inner emotional state.
+He feels increasingly isolated from his peers, and though he senses that he’s “supposed” to feel holiday cheer, he doesn’t.

 Charlie’s not alone.

 For many, the holidays offer a break from work, connection with loved ones, and meaningful observances.
 Often, people greet them with excitement and joy.

 However, for several of us, the holidays summon feelings of stress, irritability, fatigue, anxiety, and depression.
 A 2014 poll conducted by the Anxiety and Depression Association of America suggests that the majority of people feel more anxious or depressed at the holidays.
 Likewise, data compiled by mental health app Larkr suggests that 45% of Americans dread the holidays and 38% consider it the most stressful time of the year.
 This stress can lead to unhealthy coping mechanisms—30% of Larkr’s respondents reported drinking to cope with holiday stress, and more than 50% said that they eat in response to unwelcome feelings.